This spot has been added by

 Water entrance for snorkeling Aqaba South Beach

 You can enter the water anywhere along the beach.
-A whole host of small lionfish swim near the shore: to avoid accidents, put your head in the water quickly.
-The reef is quite wide, and the area to explore as shown on the map can of course be extended.
+A whole host of small lionfish swim near the shore.
+To avoid injury from their spines, put your head in the water quickly.
+The reef is quite wide here and the area to explore as shown on the map can, of course, be extended.

 Snorkeling tips to enjoy the best of South Beach

-The snorkeling area covers a wide area between the beach and the reef drop-off, about one hundred yards apart.
+This snorkeling spot covers a wide area between the beach and the reef drop-off, which are about one hundred yards apart.
 From the beach, you will cross a few dozen yards of sandy sea bed and seagrass (↕2-3ft/0.5-1m), then a seabed covered with soft coral (↕3-10ft/1-3m) as far as the reef drop-off (↕+20ft/6m).

 Snorkeler in South Beach